 Meet Jim Louderman, Insects Collection Assistant, and discuss the importance of biodiversity and the impact humans have on it.
-Jim will show the students how to identify beetles collected in a carrion trap and interpret those findings to assess the quality of habitat based on the biodiversity of beetles found.
-Pre-and-post broadcast activities are included with registration.
+This visit will focus on the Illinois prairie land and the steps conservationists are taking to preserve and restore it.
+Students will learn how to identify beetles collected in a carrion trap and interpret those findings to assess the quality of habitat based on the biodiversity of beetles found.

 Questions?
 Please contact us at email@example.com.